demisto/content/Packs/Uptycs/Integrations/Uptycs/README.md

 ### 41. uptycs-create-lookuptable
 ---
-Create an Uptycs lookup table
+Create a new Uptycs lookup table.
 ##### Base Command

 `uptycs-create-lookuptable`